W0RMUS/Group_9/ReadMe.md

 The reason why we have chosen this is because we are looking at a linear model where there is a constant relationship between time and price.
-And in this assignment we are looking for a specific price at a specific time, where the date is the input and the closing price of the stock is the output.
+And in this assignment we are looking for a specific price at a specific time, where the date is the input and the closing price of the stock on that date is the output.